 This paper explores challenges facing dance educators working with pre-service primary teachers in the New Zealand context.
 An analysis and comparison of two national curriculum documents raises the question—how should a pre-service teacher education program for primary teachers respond to the demands of recent curriculum reforms?
 This paper discusses changes in teacher education that have had an impact on dance educators’ responses to curriculum demands.
 It details this impact using one particular teacher education institution (the University of Waikato) and discusses show how a cohort of students in 2008 views the current dance education provision.
 In conclusion, it offers an outline of some ways forward for dance educators.

-The 2013 Dance Education in Australian Schools (DEAS) roundtable will focus on ‘best practice’ for dance in the classroom and how to best engage with professional dance companies offering dance education programs.
+The 2013 Dance Education in Australian Schools (DEAS) roundtable focused on ‘best practice’ for dance in the classroom and how to engage with professional dance companies offering dance education programs.

 With the arts now part of the Australian Curriculum, we are promoting dance as a key artform in alongside music, visual arts, drama and media arts.

 Dance, Young People and Change brought together young people, parents, educators and others from around the world to share and consider the role of dance in young people’s lives.
 It provided critical evaluation and reflection on approaches to dance learning, teaching and curriculum for young people and offered opportunities to critique the relevance of dance for young people within education and community contexts.

 A collection of arts papers attempting to define what is meant by ‘literacy’ in each art form.